Social Issues That Matter to Generation Z

 In 2020, Gen Zers — the rookies of today’s workforce — saw their nascent financial foundations begin to crack.
 Roughly a third said COVID-19 had an extreme or very negative impact on their financial security.
 More than 2 million moved back in with their parents or guardians in 2020, and over 40% of Gen Zers cited the global health crisis as their reason for falling behind on credit cards, rent or other payments, according to the Center for Generational Kinetics' State of Gen Z report.

 One silver lining to the turbulent year: It inspired young people to be more prudent with their finances.
-In fact, over half of Gen Zers — 54% — have reported saving more money since the pandemic begin, according to the State of Gen Z report.
+In fact, over half of Gen Zers — 54% — have reported saving more money since the pandemic began, according to the State of Gen Z report.

 5. Civic Engagement